What to do in Paris off the beaten track?

 The same streets.
 The same images.

-However, as soon as you move slightly away, the city changes.
-It becomes more raw, more real, more legible.
+Yet, as soon as you move slightly away, the city changes.
+It becomes rawer, more real, more legible.

 Here's what to do in Paris, differently.

-First and foremost, you have to accept that you won't see everything .
+First of all, you have to accept not to see everything.

 Paris reveals itself when you stop consuming it.